iiKurt/OS-Template/README.md

  - Zircon UEFI Headers (MIT License) (Mirror): https://github.com/vineyard-os/zircon-uefi
  - maybe other things...

 To be honest, the makefile structure modifications I have made aren't all that good.
 The kernel makefile blatantly compiles all source files rather than relevant ones inferred from the #included headers.
-Feeling productive, may refactor later idk.
+(Could perhaps use makefile/GCC dependencies, .d files) Feeling productive, may refactor later idk.

 Except to see this template improve and become more comprehensive over time.